-Any of the choices I suggest below represent better value for money than a Macbook Pro.
-Full disclosure, I’m an Apple user.
-As much as I’d like to, I can’t put a Mac in this list.
-DaVinci Resolve has a few important minimum system requirements that need to be met, and in this price range Apple gives me nothing that can compete with these Windows laptops.
+Any of the choices I suggest below represent great value for money, and while a year ago I did not include a Mac in this list, that’s changed now with the Apple M1 powered Macs.
+DaVinci Resolve has a few important minimum system requirements that need to be met, and in this price range the M1 Macbook Pro 13″ is also a good choice.

 - At least 16GB system RAM, but as you’ll see in my selections below, if you look carefully you can find 32GB in this price range also.

 - A decent GPU.
-Below you’ll see GeForce RTX 2060 6GB (Turing), GeForce GTX 1660Ti (Turing), and GeForce GTX 1650 (Turing).
-As of September 2020 I’m starting to add RTX 2070 Max-Q options that can be found at around the $2000 point.
-Any of these will be just fine for your average HD and 4K use in Resolve with most common AVC/H.264 mirrorless camera files, Blackmagic BRAW, ProRes, ProRes RAW etc.
+Below you’ll see GeForce RTX 20-series and even RTX 30-series.
+Any of these will be perfect for HD and 4K use in Resolve and Resolve Studio with most common AVC/H.264 mirrorless camera files, Blackmagic BRAW, ProRes, ProRes RAW etc.

 - All of the below has SSD storage, some have SSD + HDD.
 In any case you’d likely want to consider fast external video storage as well.